Cheap Gift Ideas: 6 Tips to Buy Used Presents and Not Get Caught

 Your holiday season doesn’t need to be about store sales, plastic packaging, or blowing your savings.
 For my family, buying secondhand gifts is the smartest financial, environmental, and personal choice I can make.
 By shopping intelligently and safely for preloved toys and clothes, we can guarantee that our child will have a holiday she won’t soon forget.

 That said, if you’d rather buy new, there are still ways to ace the holiday shopping game.
 Make sure you do your research to find the best deals.
-You can also use digital couponing tools like Ebates to get extra money off.

 Additional reporting by Kelly Meehan Brown.